Photographs taken 2004

 Looking up at Trethevy Quoit - the eye in the top stone may have been put there for when the chamber was originally constructed (this however still remains a theory), to help lift and haul the stone into position - no mean feat of engineering at the time.
 The top cap stone is also at a considerably greater angle than it would have been originally, as the western-most (lower end) support stone has collapsed inside, at some time in the past.

-Another view looking through the stones, and the entrance to the main chamber can be seen on the left.
+Another view looking through the stones, and the entrance to the

 Looking through Trethevy Quoit burial chamber